-Family Question: What proof did Jesus give Thomas to help him believe?
+Family Question: What made Thomas believe that Jesus was alive?

 FURTHER STUDY

 Commentary on John 20:19-31 by David Guzik

 - C. The disciples meet the risen Jesus. - 1.
 (Jhn 20:19) Jesus appears in their midst.

 Then, the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled, for fear of the Jews, Jesus came and stood in the midst, and said to them, "Peace be with you."